The Strong Birthday Problem Revisited: The Strong Birthday Problem ( )

 See~\cite{Comtet1974,Howard1980,Zhao2008,Komatsu2015} for more on the associated Stirling numbers of the second kind and related identities.
 We will use the above-derived recurrence for the associated Stirling numbers of the second kind to formulate a recurrence for \sbp.

-\subsection{A Recurrence for \sbp using the Associated Stirling Numbers of the Second Kind}
+\subsubsection{A Recurrence for \sbp Using the Associated Stirling Numbers of the Second Kind}

-When the partitions are \emph{labeled,} as in case of the birthday problem, the number of ways of putting $n$ labeled objects into $k$ labeled partitions such that each partition has at least $r$ objects in it can be obtained by considering all $k!$ permutations of the $k$ labels designating the partitions.
+When the partitions are \emph{labeled,} as in case of the birthday problem where days are distinguishable, the number of ways of putting $n$ labeled objects into $k$ labeled partitions such that each partition has at least $r$ objects can be obtained by considering all $k!$ permutations of the $k$ partition labels.
 Therefore,

-This recurrence has a nice interpretation as one more variant of the birthday problem -- how many ways are there so that $n$ people's birthdays can be assigned to $m$ days of a year so that each day has $r \geq 2$ person's birthdays assigned to it, and the corresponding probability problem can be stated accordingly.
+This recurrence has a nice interpretation as one more variant of the birthday problem: \emph{How many ways are there so that $n$ people's birthdays can be assigned to $k$ days so that each day has $r \geq 2$ person's birthdays assigned to it?} The corresponding probability problem can be stated accordingly.

 For $r = 2$, the above recurrence reduces to